quran/quran.com-images/README.md

 - ppm install dmake
 - ppm install dbd-mysql
 - ppm install yaml
-- Goto your perl package manager and add 'Mojo-Log-More' package and all dependencies.
+- Go to your perl package manager and add 'Mojo-Log-More' package and all dependencies.

 #### Required Software
 - Install MySQL server and tools.